euanmac/PDDemo/README.md

         ->ArticleContent
         ->ArticleList

+#  How To Use
+Clone this repo in XCode from the Source Control menu.
+The repo includes two dependencies.
+These are:

+Contentful - an API for calling downloading content from Contentful markymark - a MarkDown rendering package

+Both are included so the project/workspace should compile.
+The dependencies were installed originally using CocoaPods and the Podfile and Podfile.lock are included so there should be no need to redownload.

 #  To Do
 -Checklist cell
 -Persistance cell
 -ImageArticle Cell
--Multi level articles

-#  How To Use
-Clone this repo using XCode, this will give the project files only so wont compile.
-Note the directory location.
-There are two dependencies that then need to be installed using CocoaPods.
-To do this, first ensure install CocoaPods.
-This can be done easily by following the instructions at https://cocoapods.org.

-The dependencies are:

-Contentful - an API for calling downloading content from Contentful markymark - a MarkDown rendering package

-Open Terminal and go to your cloned project directory.

 #  Application Structure